ThreeSixtyGiving/threesixtygiving.github.io/reference.md

 </script>
 </div>

 To make it possible to work with 360 Giving data in everyday desktop tools, such as Excel or OpenOffice Calc, the standard provides a number of flattened serializations.
-These are created using the ‘360 bridge’ tool.
+These are created using the [‘360 Bridge’ tool](/tools/).

 ### Field names and titles